yalelibrary/linked-art-mapping/specs/md/concepts/languages.md

 3. Add an embedded reference to the language entity or entities within the record-level `LinguisticObject` resource.

-4. If the language code extracted from `008[35-37]` is the same as a code extracted from `041`, deduplicate the language references in the record-level `LinguisticObject`.
+4. If the language code extracted from `008[35-37]` is the same as a code extracted from `041`, deduplicate the language references in the record-level resource.

     `97`